Hepburn Woods Walk 1

 Through the gate follow a heather track towards a copse of five birches the path meanders back toward the fence above the crags.

-It is always going towards a point to the left of Ros Hill seen in the distance.
+The path is going towards a point to the left of Ros Hill seen in the distance.
 Ros Hill (Ros Castle) is the subject of Hepburn walk 2

 The path leads left to the site of and iron age fort.
 The shape of the outer ramparts are quite clear and it has a diameter of approx 180 feet.